 Grand Cru villages: Ambonnay, Bouzy, Louvois, Mailly, Sillery, Verzenay, Verzy

 Famous Brands in the Area:Veuve Clicquot, Ruinart, Taittinger, Pommery, Krug

 Located in Grand Cru Verzy visit a domaine with a 400-year-heritage where connoisseurs and epicureans can experience the taste of rare, terroir-driven, single vineyard, low doseage cuvées of exceptional character.
 On an overnight multi-region tour in France, you can discover world class Pinot Noir in Champagne, Cote de Nuits (Burgundy), and in Alsace.

-After the Champagne riots in 1911, Champagne created the Échelle des Crus, a percentile system, applying a set price for by a joint committee of growers and Houses for each harvest and based on an evaluation, quality and potential of the grapes from a village.
-Grand Cru villages received 100%, Premier Cru's 90 to 99% and everything else 80-89%.
+After the Champagne riots in 1911, Champagne created the Échelle des Crus, a percentile system, applying a set price by a joint committee of growers and houses for each harvest and based on an evaluation of the quality and potential of the grapes from a village.
+Grand Cru villages received 100%, Premier crus 90 to 99% and everything else 80-89%.

 A label with a "grand cru" stamp must contain 100% grand cru and must be sourced entirely from vineyards in Grand Cru villages.
 There are 17 Grand Cru (Great Growth) villages.
 The labels indicate the region where a wine was produced, but not always the grapes used.
 A bottle without a cru label may still contain cru grapes.